 (There will be a course break between December 20th-January 3rd.)

 Our courses are in huge demand and are filling up very quickly, so we recommend booking early to avoid disappointment.

 Places are strictly limited to 10 participants.
-You don’t have to be based in the US to take the course.
+You don’t have to be based in the US to take the class.
 We accept students from around the world!

-This one-to-one creative writing course fits in with a student’s schedule.
+This creative writing class fits in with a student’s schedule.
 You don’t have to be online at any particular time or day.
-Instead, the course is carried out through email correspondence, so you can read the notes whenever it suits you.
+Instead, the class is carried out through email correspondence, so you can read the notes whenever it suits you.
 There will be weekly notes and assignments over the course of six weeks.
 Your tutor will read each assignment and provide written feedback.
-You’ll find out more about how the online courses work here.
+You’ll find out more about how the online classes work here.

-Please note that this is a course for adults.
-If you’re under 18, check out our writing for teenagers courses.
+Please note that this is a class for adults.
+If you’re under 18, check out our writing for teenagers classes.